 ~Sign up now, space is limited~

 I have been invited to teach in Virginia this April and I hope you can join me!
 I'm really looking forward to it.
-Participants will be invited to join me in a private Facebook group to have questions answered, share artwork, get critiques and enjoy a general 'meet and greet' atmosphere prior to the workshop, set up by the host Debra Keirce.
+It will be hosted by Debra Keirce Studios.

 Location: Ashburn, Virginia

-Five day intensive indirect painting workshop, curriculum targeted to improve your realist painting skills and gain confidence in historical methods.
+Five day intensive indirect painting workshop, curriculum targeted to improve your realist painting skills and gain confidence.

 First day- discussion on technique and materials. composition and drawing.

 Second day- imprimatura underpainting.